Have my brain tied behind my back just to make it fair.

 If you buy a Prius, you get a Prius.

-A Prius is not a Ferrari.
+The Prius is not a Ferrari.

-And net neutrality wants to turn the Ferrari into the Prius on the Internet is basically what it does.
+And net neutrality wants to turn the Ferrari into the Prius on the internet is basically what it does.

-Under the guise of fairness and equality, and more importantly, as far as these young millennials are concerned, they think Obama's really gonna get even with all these cable providers that these young liberal millennials hate.
+And more importantly, as far as these young millennials are concerned, they think Obama is really going to get even with all these cable providers that these young liberal millennials hate.

 It's as open and free as anything in this country is.